KKarmugil/Infinite_Storage_Glitch/README.md

 7. PROFIT

-input file should be zipped (.zip) file
+input file should be zipped (.mkv) file

 keep only one zip file in same directery